What is SUSS?

 What is the Applied Project?

 The Applied Project forms part of the technical competency and industry relevance training in the programme.
 Students will be required to identify a work-related problem, formulate an applied project, execute the research plan and propose solutions to the problem.
 It will be supervised by a mentor in the company and a SUSS faculty member.
-The project can also involve a service-learning component or be completed overseas.
+The project can also involve a community engagement component or be completed overseas.

 What is the Integrative Course?